chriskrycho/v5.chriskrycho.com/site/journal/2023/Wizardry Frontier.md

     - at: 2023-12-08T07:55:00-0700
       changes: >
           Reordered some of the content and made some minor phrasing changes to clarify the argument of the piece.

+    - at: 2023-12-14T11:00:00-0700
+      changes: >
+          Changed the subtitle to be clear that it *rejects* the permanence of these dichotomies.

 ---